Home of The Compromise

 The California Compromise: Holding the Union Together

-Readers will meet an American diplomat preparing for California statehood, a Californio spying for an independent California Republic, a Russian spiritualist on her way to Japan, a Marxist poet dreaming of a new secular utopia, and young missionaries from the Midwest.
-Before the record of the state’s history begins, plays for power and control of this land play out.
+Readers will meet an American diplomat with plans for California statehood, a Californio intent on an independent California Republic, a Russian spiritualist on her way to Japan, a Marxist poet dreaming of a new secular utopia, and young missionaries from the Midwest.

 The Compromise: An American Novel